RIM delivers pleasant surprise to investors; shares surge

 RIM increased its cash to about $2.3 billion from $2.2 billion in the fiscal first quarter.

-"They also lost a lot less money than expected, and the cash balance, even though they lost money, they were able to grow it slightly," said Sterne Agee analyst Shaw Wu.
+"They also lost a lot less money than expected, and the cash balance, even though they lost money, they were able to grow it slightly," said Wu.

-Having sufficient cash on hand is seen as crucial to a successful launch of the BB10 line, as RIM will have to pour significant amounts of capital into marketing the devices.

 RIM's chief financial officer said the company had entered into a new secured credit facility of $500 million which expires in September 2013, and in the first half RIM realized some $350 million of the up to $1 billion in cost savings it hopes to achieve in fiscal 2013.

-The company, which earlier this year said it would cut about 5,000 jobs in a move to save money, said it has already laid-off roughly 2,500 workers.

-"It's still bad, but it's a much smaller disaster than expected," said Wu.
-"These stocks all trade on expectations.
-Expectations were really low, and they were able to beat that."
+Having sufficient cash on hand is seen as crucial to a successful launch of the BB10 line.

-RIM's U.S.-listed shares surged 20 percent to $8.55 in trade after the closing bell on Thursday.
+RIM's U.S.-listed shares surged more than 21 percent to $8.65 in trade after the closing bell on Thursday.

 (Additional reporting by Alastair Sharp, Allison Martell and Cameron French; Editing by Frank McGurty)